-This 2019 Fall Foliage map, created by Great Smoky Mountains National Park, is one of the best visual tools for planning your fall foliage camping trips and hikes this season.
-Catching the leaves at their peak can be tricky, especially when the leaves change at vastly different times depending on the location and weather conditions, and can require extra strategizing in states like Colorado, Montana or California where elevation is also a consideration.
+The best of both worlds – an interactive 2020 Fall Foliage map created by Great Smoky Mountains National Park and The Dyrt PRO Trip Planner are two awesome visual tools for planning your fall foliage camping trips and hikes this season.
+Catching the leaves at their peak can be tricky, especially when colors change at vastly different times depending on the location and weather conditions, and can require extra strategizing in states like Colorado, Montana or California where elevation is also a consideration.

 These first 15 days of October will see a huge change in fall foliage in many regions of the U.S. this year.